UQComputingSociety/website/README.md

 </div>
 ```

 Done that?
 Now just send us a pull request!
 Don't know how?
-Email me at dmarj97@gmail.com for help.
+Email us at contact@uqcs.org.au for help, or ask in Slack.

 ## Website Content Requests and Bugs